thesse1/webmethods-api-gateway-staging/README.md

 # Sample content included in this repository

 ## export_payload.json export query for API projects

-The set of assets exported by gateway_import_export_utils.bat --exportapi (and by the `Export arbitrary/selected API project from DESIGN` pipelines) is defined by the export_payload.json in the API project root folder.
-It must be a JSON document applicable for the API Gateway Archive Service API POST /archive request payload, cf. https://documentation.softwareag.com/webmethods/api_gateway/yai10-15/webhelp/yai-webhelp/#page/yai-webhelp%2Fco-exp_imp_archive.html.
-It will typically contain a list of asset types ("types") to be exported and a query ("scope") based on the IDs of the selected assets.

 The /apis folder contains sample API projects with the following export_payload.json files: